Kevin Bacon returning to Payson High School for 40th anniversary of ‘Footloose’ | Gephardt Daily

-PAYSON, Utah, March 22, 2024 (Gephardt Daily) — It’s official; Kevin Bacon is returning to Utah and Payson High School to celebrate the 40th anniversary of the release of “Footloose”.
+PAYSON, Utah, March 22, 2024 (Gephardt Daily) — It’s official: Kevin Bacon is returning to Utah and Payson High School to celebrate the 40th anniversary of the release of “Footloose.”

 Bacon’s long awaited return “coincides with the Utah Film Commission’s celebration of 100 years of film and television in Utah,” according to a Friday press release by UFC.